tango-crypto/cardano-wallet-js/README.md

  - listing transactions
  - listing wallets

-Our project aims to provide an easy to use SDK for programmers, instead of exposing the raw REST structure to you.
+Our project aims to provide an easy to use Javascript SDK for programmers, instead of exposing the raw REST structure to you.

 Finally, it helps you to build desktop wallet clients - like [Daedalus](https://daedaluswallet.io/) - with